Tottenham Court Road Station Upgrade

 The upgrade, which completed in 2016, includes a new eastern ticket hall – six times larger than the original – which has massively improved the comfort of travellers.
 With it came new entrances to all sides of St Giles Circus, more escalators, and improved passageways and platforms.

 We collaborated with world-renowned artist Daniel Buren to create one of the largest permanent art installations found in any transport environment.
 Buren, known for his Op art-style geometric shapes and stripes, worked with us for more than a decade to realise Diamonds and Circles, which is brought to life by the movement of people through the station.

-Following in the tradition of the Paolozzi mosaics which adorn parts of the station, a permanent art installation was designed by French artist Daniel Buren, using his signature 87mm wide stripes, alternating in black and white.
-The new artwork is located in the unpaid area of the station, offering a gentle means of way-finding, indicating the Oxford Street Entrance with black and white shapes, and the Plaza entrances to the foot of the iconic Centre Point tower with colourful shapes.
+Located in the unpaid area of the station, it offers a gentle means of wayfinding, indicating the Oxford Street entrance with black and white shapes, and the Plaza entrances to the foot of the iconic Centre Point tower with colourful shapes.

 The urban realm beneath Centre Point is part of the larger St Giles Circus scheme which stretches from Tottenham Court Road Station to Soho and Covent Garden beyond.
 New public plazas have become a great place to meet before a shopping spree on Oxford Street or a night out in the pubs and clubs of Soho.